Quasiperiodic Poincare Persistence at High Degeneracy: Introduction

-The celebrated KAM theory due to Kolmogorov, Arnold and Moser asserts that, if an integrable system, $H_0(y)$, is nondegenerate, i.e. $\det \partial_y^2 H_0(y) \neq 0$, then for the perturbed system $H (x,y) = H_0(y)+ \varepsilon P(x,y,\varepsilon),$ most of nonresonant invariant tori still survive (\cite{Arnold,Kolmogorov,Moser}).
-For some recent developments and applications of KAM theory, refer to \cite{Guardia,han,Kaloshin1,Meyer,Palacian,Palacian1,Qian}.
-However, in the presence of resonance, the persistence problem will become very complicated.
-Let us make a brief recall.
+The celebrated KAM theory due to Kolmogorov, Arnold and Moser asserts that, if an integrable system, $H_0(I)$ in (\ref{005}), is nondegenerate, i.e. $\det \partial_{I}^2 H_0 \neq 0$, then, for the perturbed system $H (\theta,I) = H_0(I)+ \varepsilon P(\theta,I,\varepsilon),$ most of nonresonant invariant tori still survive (\cite{Arnold,Kolmogorov,Moser}).
+For some recent developments and applications related to KAM theory, refer to \cite{Guardia,han,Kaloshin1,Meyer,Palacian,Palacian1,Qian}.
+However, in the presence of resonance, the persistence problem becomes very complicated.
+Let us do a brief recall.
 The periodic case can go back to the work of Poincar\'{e} in nineteenth century, which does not involve the small divisor problem(\cite{Poincare}).
 There has been a long standing conjecture about resonant tori under a convexity assumption on $H_0$ (\cite{Broer,Cong,Livia,Gentile,Kappeler}), as written by Kappeler and P\"{o}schel in \cite{Kappeler}: \begin{itemize} \item[] \emph{For $m = 1 $ in particular, such a torus is foliated into identical closed orbits.
-Bernstein $\&$ Katok $(\emph{\cite{Bernstein}})$ showed that in a convex system at least $n$ of them survive any sufficiently small perturbation. $\cdots$ For the intermediate cases with $1<m<n-1$, only partial results are known $\cdots$.
-The long standing conjecture is that at least $n- m +1$, and generically $2^{n-m}$, invariant $m-$tori always survive in a nondegenerate system $\cdots$.
-That is, their number should be equal to the number of critical points of smooth functions on the torus $T^{n-m}$.} \end{itemize} In above description, $n$ and $m$ are dimensions on the degree of freedom of the system and lower-dimensional invariant tori, respectively.
+Bernstein $\&$ Katok $(\emph{\cite{Bernstein}})$ showed that in a convex system at least $d$ of them survive any sufficiently small perturbation. $\cdots$ For the intermediate cases with $1<m<d-1$, only partial results are known $\cdots$.
+The long standing conjecture is that at least $d- m +1$, and generically $2^{d-m}$, invariant $m-$tori always survive in a nondegenerate system $\cdots$.
+That is, their number should be equal to the number of critical points of smooth functions on the torus $T^{d-m}$.} \end{itemize} In above description, $m$ and $d$ are dimensions of the lower-dimensional invariant tori and the degree of freedom, respectively.